April 30, 2021

 Today God still comes into the ordinary lives of people to make himself known.
 People with no particularly talent, no particular status, no hero qualities.

-A life full of extraordinary possibilities, now living out loud within you and me.
+A life full of extraordinary possibilities, now living silently, out loud, within you and me.